rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 **CLARIFICATION**
 The empty set is disjoint and related to any set, but not distinct to itself.
 A non-empty set is coupled with and related to itself.
-Two distinct non-empty sets may be coupled.
+Two distinct non-empty sets may be coupled with each other.
 Two distinct non-empty and coupled sets are not necessarily related.

 ```
      \ set-2 |          |          |